 Longevity has become a big concern for retirement planning.
 The costs of long-term care services and supports will often drain savings and have a negative impact on income.
-For couples, this will have a dramatic impact on a couple's lifestyle even if they have substantial savings.
+For couples, this will have a dramatic effect on a couple's lifestyle, even if they have substantial savings.

-A recent article in Motley Fool suggests the cost of extended Long Term Health Care can have a significant impact on your future retirement, perhaps even to the point where you may end up spending down assets and having to use the Medicaid program.
+A recent article in Motley Fool suggests the cost of extended long-term health care has a significant impact on your future retirement.
+The costs could even to the point where you may end up spending down a majority of your assets, forcing you to access the Medicaid program.

-“There are many things to look forward to in the future, but there are plenty of things we worry about, too.
+"There are many things to look forward to in the future, but there are plenty of things we worry about, too.
 Many people worry about their health and dread certain potential outcomes, such as becoming unable to care for themselves and perhaps ending up in a nursing home.
-That alone is an unpleasant thought, and nursing home costs can be another.”Article written by Selena Maranjian,
+That alone is an unpleasant thought, and nursing home costs can be another."Motley Fool article written by Selena Maranjian

-She mentions that nursing homes stays are less today than in the past.
-This is not, however, due to fewer people needing extend care.
-There are just more options than ever before on how to receive that care.
+She mentions that nursing home stays are less today than in the past.
+This is not, however, due to fewer people needing extended care services.
+Today there are just more options than ever before on how to receive that care.
 More home care options are available in addition to adult daycare and assisted living.

-The article suggests that the costs for Long-Term Care Insurance has been going up in recent years.
+The article suggests that the costs for Long-Term Care Insurance have been going up in recent years.
 However, premiums are affordable at the ages most people start looking into planning.
-For people in their mid-40’s to age 65, you will find premiums very affordable especially if you are married and in good health.
+For people in their mid-40's to age 65, you will find premiums very affordable, especially if you are married and in good health.

 "Finally, remember that, when you start having trouble caring for yourself, there might be less expensive options than a nursing home, at least for a while.
 An assisted-living facility might do (Genworth cited a national median annual cost of $43,200 for that), while home health aides cost a national median of about $20 per hour.
 Twenty hours per week of that would approach $21,000.